rongshan1005/CYPLAN255-final_project-cinema_covid/index.md

 This research will use some country level data from 2019 to 2022.
 By observing the number of new and closed cinemas before and after the COVID-19, we can see the impact of COVID-19 on the number of cinemas.

+In addition to the number of movie theaters, the number of annual ticket sales and annual box office are also used as indicators to judge the trend of the movie industry.
+By analyzing the trends in annual ticket sales and annual box office, we can further determine whether COVID-19 has had an impact on the movie industry.

+In terms of streaming media industry development, the author bases the analysis on annual streaming media related data provided by BackLinko.
+By analyzing data such as annual subscriber number and annual revenue of streaming media, we can determine the trend of the streaming media industry during the pandemic.

 ### 2.2 Geographical Analysis

 **Geographical Range: From United States to Bay Area Counties**